gridsync/gridsync/docs/verifying-signatures.md

 Step 3: Verifying the signature
 -------------------------------

-To verify a digital signature for Gridsync, you should download both the standard application package for your operating system (e.g., "Gridsync-Mac.dmg" for Macs) as well as the associated ".asc" digital signature file (e.g., "Gridsync-Mac.dmg.asc").
+To verify a digital signature for Gridsync, you should download both the standard application package for your operating system (e.g., "Gridsync-macOS.dmg" for macOS) as well as the associated ".asc" digital signature file (e.g., "Gridsync-macOS.dmg.asc").

 Assuming that both of these files have been placed into your home folder (and that you've already imported the Gridsync Release Signing Key in step 2 above), you can verify the application's signature by issuing one of the following commands:

-For GNU/Linux: `gpg --verify Gridsync-Linux.tar.gz.asc Gridsync-Linux.tar.gz`
+* For Windows: `"C:\Program Files\Gnu\GnuPg\gpg.exe" --verify Gridsync-Windows-setup.exe.asc Gridsync-Windows-setup.exe`

-For macOS: `gpg --verify Gridsync-Mac.dmg.asc Gridsync-Mac.dmg`
+* For macOS: `gpg --verify Gridsync-macOS.dmg{.asc,}`

-for Windows: `"C:\Program Files\Gnu\GnuPg\gpg.exe" --verify Gridsync-Windows.zip.asc Gridsync-Windows.zip`
+* For GNU/Linux: `gpg --verify Gridsync-Linux.tar.gz{.asc,}`

-If you have placed these files elsewhere (for example, in your local "Downloads" folder), you will have to modify the command above accordingly (e.g., replacing "Gridsync-Mac.dmg" with "Downloads/Gridsync-Mac.dmg" and so on).
+If you have placed these files elsewhere (for example, in your local "Downloads" folder), you will have to modify the command above accordingly (e.g., replacing "Gridsync-macOS.dmg" with "Downloads/Gridsync-macOS.dmg" and so on).

 Among the output from this command, you should see the the following lines: